|Orvis-Endorsed guides nearby:|

 Concentrate on getting a good drag-free drift.
 Try a sinking line and a silver streamer as well.
 Especially with one generator going.

-hopefully the TVA willl cut back on generation a bit as temperatures cool off and demand drops.
-Should be great Wade fishing.
+WIth cooler weather, expect a slow down of generation.
+Wade fishing will increase.
+Still running floating flows on the weekends.
 Give us a call at 865-964-6403 for the latest info. call ahead do to changing weather patterns and chance of high water.